-Ekiti economy: Oyebanji in crucial talks with FG agencies, development partners -
+Ekiti Economy: Oyebanji in crucial talks with FG agencies, development partners -

-Determined to boost Ekiti State economy, the State Governor, Biodun Oyebanji has commenced talks with agencies of the Federal Government and development partners in Abuja, FCT.
+Determined to boost Ekiti State economy, Governor Biodun Oyebanji has commenced talks with agencies of the Federal Government FG and development partners in Abuja, FCT.

-The support of the agencies, Oyebanji said, would aid his administration’s plan to boost economic prosperity of the people of the state.
+The support of the agencies, Oyebanji in a statement signed by his Chief Press Secretary Olayinka Oyebode said would aid his administration’s plan to boost economic prosperity of the people of the state.

 In separate meetings with Managing Director/ CEO of NIRSAL MFB, Abubakar Abdulahi Kure and Director General/CEO of SMEDAN, Olawale Fasanya, the Ekiti State Governor said he was convinced that the state’s fortune will improve through strategic partnership with agencies.